Operating Procedure

 Since fleas and ticks are easily transmitted from pet to pet, we require owners to treat their pets with a veterinarian-approved flea and tick preventative.

+We are happy to give oral or topical medications to your dog but require the following: consent from the owner and a discussion with their vet.
 All medications must be in their original container and must include your dog’s name, the name and strength of the medication, and directions including dosage, number of times per day, how it is to be given, illness to be treated, areas to be treated. |

 Understanding why vaccinations are important